dwilkie/chibi-biller/README.md

 ## Deployment

+### One Time Server Config

 ### Build go_worker

 The `go_worker` binary is under [source control](https://github.com/dwilkie/chibi-biller/tree/master/go_worker).
-Run `go build` from the working directory on the development machine to compile the latest.
+Run `GOBIN=. go get` from the working directory on your development machine to compile the latest.
 ``

 ### CI